 But you also might not get results you want without a strategy.
 There are many management strategies that can be incorporated into your organization.
 But to get the most out of your organization’s resources, it’s wise to use a tool to help.

-Ganttic is resource management software that can help you get a better handle on all your projects, resources, and tasks.
+Ganttic is resource management software that can help you get a better handle on all your projects, human and non human resources, and tasks.
 You can monitor utilization and capacity with a quick glance, or create new tasks and projects simply by dragging and dropping.
-See why companies all over the world rely on Ganttic for their resource management.
+See for yourself why companies all over the world rely on Ganttic for their resource planning and portfolio management.